Anique01/FoundationsCourse_OdinProject/LandingPage/README.md

 *I will edit this section later to reflect any challenges I face during the project and how I resolve them.*

+### 1. Navigation Color Matching

+### 1. Navigation Color Matching

+**Problem:**
+I had trouble figuring out how to get the navigation color to match the provided layout picture more accurately.
+Initially, I thought it had something to do with opacity.

+**Solution:**
+After doing a quick Google search, I found out I could adjust the opacity of the text by using `opacity: ;`.
+I played around with the different numbers and came out on 0.7.
+This helped me achieve a closer match to the layout’s color.